John (John) Cornyn, III (R)

 FC MemberCongressional Nanotechnology Caucus

-MemberSenate Subcommittee on Privacy, Technology and the Law
+MemberSenate Subcommittee on the Constitution

 FC MemberSenate Aerospace Caucus

-FC MemberCongressional International Anti-Piracy Caucus
+FC MemberCongressional International Creativity and Theft-Prevention Caucus

 FC MemberSenate Army Caucus